 If you’ve ever wondered how to check all users in Linux, you’re not alone.
-Whether you’re managing a personal server, administering an enterprise system, or learning the ropes as a new Linux user—knowing how to list users on Linux is a basic skill that pays off big time.
+Whether you’re managing a personal server, administering an enterprise system, or just starting your journey with Linux, knowing how to list users is one of those foundational skills that makes system management much easier.

-Why Do You Need to List Users on Linux?
+Why Do You Need to List Users in Linux?

 - You need to know which user accounts exist